aquality-automation/aquality-selenium-dotnet/docs/General.en.md

 The following are the parameters from `timeouts` section:

 - `timeoutImplicit` = 0 seconds - web driver implicit wait timeout [Selenium Implicit Wait](https://www.seleniumhq.org/docs/04_webdriver_advanced.jsp#implicit-waits)
-- `timeoutCondition` = 15 seconds - events with desired conditions timeout. К событиям относятся ожидание элементов или их состояния
+- `timeoutCondition` = 15 seconds - events with desired conditions timeout.
+Events include waiting for elements or their state
-- `timeoutScript` = 10 seconds - данное значение служит лимитом выполнения скриптов с использованием метода WebDriver **ExecuteAsyncScript**
+- `timeoutScript` = 10 seconds - it is a limit of scripts execution using WebDriver's method **ExecuteAsyncScript**
-- `timeoutPageLoad` = 30 seconds - page load timeout
+- `timeoutPageLoad` = 30 seconds - web page load timeout
-- `timeoutPollingInterval` = 300 milliseconds - интервал опроса в при явных ожиданиях
+- `timeoutPollingInterval` = 300 milliseconds - polling interval for explicit waits
-- `timeoutCommand` = 60 seconds - максимальное время ожидания выполнения каждой команды, отправляемой web driver'у
+- `timeoutCommand` = 60 seconds - maximum timeout of each WebDriver command

-В рамках решения все ожидания элементов выполняются при помощи Excplicit Wait.
-Перед ожиданием элемента значение implicit wait будет установлено принудительно, независимо от того, что находится в конфигурации.
-Использование двух типов ожиданий не рекомендовано, так как может приводить к некорректному поведению.
+As part of the solution, all elements waits are met using Excplicit Wait.
+The use of two wait types (implicit and explicit) is not recommended, as it can lead to incorrect behavior.
+So, the value of implicit wait will be set to zero forcibly before each explicit wait, regardless of what is in the configuration.

 #### 2.5 RETRY POLICY